 Debates on memory policy are constantly provoked by the decisions of the authorities of the cities to eliminate or not to eliminate sculptures and monuments of Soviet times.
 The most prominent story of this kind relates to the Soviet sculpture composition over the river Neris bridge “Žalias tiltas” (“Green Bridge”).
 The composition of four sculptural monuments, including a group of soldiers, was listed on the heritage register as a representative example of the Soviet propaganda art of the 1950s.
-Part of the Vilnius residents saw the sculptures as authentic signs of a time that needs to have a place in the city’s landscape.
-However, another part of the residents treated the sculptures as a symbol of communism ideology and a monument for Soviet times and argued for the removal of the sculptures.
+Some of the Vilnius residents saw the sculptures as authentic signs of a time that needs to have a place in the city’s landscape.
+However, another part of the residents treated the sculptures as a symbol of communist ideology and a monument for Soviet times and argued for the removal of the sculptures.
 Discussions among the administration of the municipality of Vilnius, artists, heritage specialists, and the local community about the removal of sculptures lasted for several years.
-Finally, sculptures were removed because of the need for restoration, by the order of the Department of Cultural Heritage.
+Finally, the sculptures were removed because of the need for restoration, by the order of the Department of Cultural Heritage.

-The longest story related to the establishment of new public monument is about the monument of the Lukiškės Square.
+The longest story related to the establishment of new public monument is about the monument of Lukiškės Square.
 The square is the largest square (about 4 ha) in Vilnius, located in the centre of the city.
 In the Soviet times, the square was renamed Lenin Square and a statue of Lenin was built in its centre in 1953.
 The statue was removed in 1991, after the restoration of independence of Lithuania.
 The discussions about the renovation of the square started immediately after the removal of the statue.
-In 1999, the Parliament of Lithuania adopted a resolution that “the Lukiškės Square in Vilnius has to be formed as the main representative square of Lithuania with memorial accents of the fights for the freedom”.
+In 1999, the Parliament of Lithuania adopted a resolution that “the Lukiškės Square in Vilnius has to be formed as the main representative square of Lithuania with memorial recognition of the fights for freedom”.

-Till 2019, three competitions were organised for the monument in the square.
+Until 2019, three competitions were organised for the monument in the square.
 The first one was organised by the municipality of Vilnius in 2007–2009.
-After the first phase of the competition, the commission selected 7 works and presented them to the publics.
+After the first phase of the competition, the commission selected 7 works and presented them to the public.
 The public joined the discussion actively and voiced very different opinions.
-The Lithuanian Union of Political Prisoners and Deportees, some historians, senior citizens wanted a traditional monument, while the younger people wanted an urban space adapted for recreation with a historically neutral art object.
-In 2009, the commission, feeling the pressure of public and failing to reconcile the interests of the two sides, postponed the decision of the second phase of the competition and none of the presented projects won.
+The Lithuanian Union of Political Prisoners and Deportees, some historians, and senior citizens wanted a traditional monument, while the younger people wanted an urban space adapted for recreation with a historically neutral art object.
+In 2009, the commission, feeling the pressure of the public and failing to reconcile the interests of the two sides, postponed the decision of the second phase of the competition and none of the presented projects won.

 The second competition was organised by the Lithuanian Ministry of Culture in 2012–2013.
 The artists submitted 28 projects to the Ministry of Culture, which were evaluated by 7 experts.
 The experts selected five projects and recommended to implement one of them – the sculpture “The Spirit of the Nation”.
 The competition provoked active public discussions again.
-33 NGO’s submitted a petition to the Minister of Culture, where they expressed a negative opinion on the winning project and on the commission that elected it.
-Arguing against the decision of the commission, the NGO’s claimed that “the genre of abstract composition in the case of the Lukiškės Square is inappropriate in principle”, they also criticized the panel of the commission because “there were only two sculptors competent in the field of monument sculpture.
+33 NGOs submitted a petition to the Minister of Culture, where they expressed a negative opinion on the winning project and on the commission that elected it.
+Arguing against the decision of the commission, the NGOs claimed that “the genre of abstract composition in the case of the Lukiškės Square is inappropriate in principle”.
+They also criticized the panel of the commission because “there were only two sculptors competent in the field of monument sculpture.
 Other commission members represented the so-called ‘trends of contemporary interpretive art’, unrelated to the traditional classical concept of sculpture”.

-In 2017, the Ministry of Culture together with the Contemporary Arts Centre announced the third competition for the monument in the Lukiškės Square.
+In 2017, the Ministry of Culture together with the Contemporary Arts Centre announced the third competition for the monument in Lukiškės Square.
 The artists submitted 32 monument projects.
-The commission selected 5 of them and proposed for the public to vote.
+The commission selected 5 of them and proposed a public vote.
 Among these 5 selected projects was the statue of Vytis, which won the competition of the Vytis Support Fund previously.
 More than 11.000 people participated in the electronic voting.
-The statue of Vytis received 37.66 per cent of votes and 37.55 per cent received the project of a young artist representing a hillock with a partisan shelter.
+The statue of Vytis received 37.66 per cent of votes and 37.55 per cent voted for the project of a young artist representing a hillock with a partisan shelter.
 The latter project got the most votes of the commission – 7 out of 8.
 The votes of the public and commission amounted to 50% of the final result, so the second project was announced as the winner.

-The NGO’s expressed their discontent with the competition and the result of it in several public petitions and a meeting.
-The meeting gathered about 500 people who proclaimed a statement with a requirement that the statue of Vytis should be erected in the Lukiškės Square.
-The Lithuanian Parliament members joined the fight for Vytis and registered a law project, which sets that a monument of Vytis, representing the historical symbol of Lithuanian fights for freedom, has to be erected in the Lukiškės Square.
+The NGOs expressed their discontent with the competition and the result of it in several public petitions and a meeting.
+The meeting gathered about 500 people who proclaimed a statement with a requirement that the statue of Vytis should be erected in Lukiškės Square.
+The Lithuanian Parliament members joined the fight for Vytis and registered a law project, which sets that a monument of Vytis, representing the historical symbol of Lithuanian fights for freedom, has to be erected in Lukiškės Square.
 41 members of Parliament supported this law project.
 This gave rise to the negative reaction of the cultural and academic community that spoke against the initiative of the Parliament members.
-166 persons signed a public appeal to Lithuanian leaders, expressing their disagreement with the intention to regulate the square monument by a law and claimed that the opinion of experts should not be ignored when dealing with issues related to the art in public spaces.
+166 artists and academics signed a public appeal to Lithuanian leaders, expressing their disagreement with the intention to regulate the square monument by a law and claimed that the opinion of experts should not be ignored when dealing with issues related to art in public spaces.